The Devil's Share: Plot

 Reese battles his way through the marshals while Quinn attempts negotiating with the head marshal, Pollack (Richard Brooks), in his hotel room.
 Reese's attacks outside change Pollack's mind, but Reese sets off emergency flares throughout the halls and fights his way into Quinn's room.
 Reese demands to know Simmons' escape route in the next three minutes, dismissive of Quinn's protestations of loyalty.
 Down below, the team is able to make it past the marshals and Finch arrives just as Reese is about to kill Quinn, having obtained Simmons' location.
 Finch tries to convince Reese that killing Quinn would betray Carter's principles of bringing Quinn down lawfully, but Reese pulls the trigger of his weapon, but it fails to fire.
 Reese collapses and is moved out while officers enter and take Quinn away.
 In the car, Root points out that Reese wasn't Simmons' only predator, while Fusco is seen stealing the paper on which Quinn wrote Simmons' location.

 The fourth and final flashback depicts Fusco receiving therapy after having shot a drug dealer.
 His therapist attempts to empathize with his potential guilt or trauma following the incident, but Fusco reveals to him that the shooting was deliberate, and out of retribution for the dealer's killing of a rookie cop who was expecting a child.
 He identifies the presence of the "devil's share" within his act, a term for righteous revenge.
 Satisfied, he leaves.

 Fusco confronts Simmons at an airfield, having canceled his flight out of New York.
 Simmons tries to goad Fusco into killing him, but the two instead engage in a savage fistfight, of which Fusco is the victor.
 He explains to Simmons that his devotion to Carter came from her instilling in him the correct moral code borne by a true police officer, and refuses to betray that by killing Simmons.
 He follows by arresting him and delivering him to the precinct shortly afterwards, stunning his coworkers.

 Shaw confirms to Finch that Reese, who is hospitalized, will survive.
 Finch returns to the library to find Root having willingly kept herself in containment, claiming to be there to prepare for a larger battle at hand.

 That night, Carl Elias (Enrico Colantoni) visits a hospitalized Simmons, explaining his debt to Carter and how the moral principles of people of his level extend beyond those of civilization.
-Free of Carter's moral conduct following her death, Elias uses this as justification to kill Simmons, and then watches while his henchman Scarface (David Valcin) garrotes Simmons and kills him.
+Free of Carter's moral conduct following her death, Elias uses this as justification to kill Simmons, and then watches while his henchman Scarface (David Valcin) garrotes Simmons to death.